 There are two prominent Hindu festivals which fall in March.
 The first is Holi, the festival of colours, and the second is Shivaratri, the celebration of divine energy.

 Both Indian festivals have distinct rituals & a set of predefined food to eat on that day.
 Thandai is one of them.
 Since we know the significance of Thandai and how it’s related to festivals – Let’s understand: What exactly is Thandai?

 What is Thandai?

-Thandai is derived from Hindi language word called “Thanda”, and it means cool or cold.
+Thandai is derived from the Hindi language word called “Thanda”, and it means cool or cold.
 So Thanda has grown up to Thandai, which means a drink that has cooling and refreshing effects.
 It’s a famous drink in the northern regions of India.

-As said above, this milky drink is associated with festivals which fall in the spring season.
+As said above, this milky drink is associated with festivals which fall during the spring season.
 As a result, Thandai is also referred to as a pre-summer drink or pre-summer coolant.
 The history of this drink is ages old.
 Let me tell you that it’s not a Millenium or 21st-century item.

 Is Thandai bhang?

 The short answer is NO. Thandai is not bhang.
 First, understand the difference.
 Bhang is a unique ingredient, whereas Thandai is a milk-based drink.